8ta4/say/README.md

 Technically you can force quit the background process.
 But `say` is meant to be running 24/7 to capture your voice.
 It'll try to restart itself if you quit it.
 If you really want to stop using `say`, the best way is to uninstall it and reboot your computer.

+> Can this tool automatically turn off during meetings?

+Nope, `say` is always on, even during meetings.

+> Can this tool be scheduled to turn off at specific times?

+`say` doesn't have a scheduling feature to turn off at certain times.

 > What's the main source of latency?

 Usually, it's the Deepgram API that slows things down.